MicrosoftDocs/memdocs/memdocs/configmgr/apps/deploy-use/share-applications.md

 ---
-title: "Share applications in the Software Center"
+title: Share applications in the Software Center
-titleSuffix: "Configuration Manager"
+titleSuffix: Configuration Manager
-description: "Share a link to an application in the Software Center in Configuration Manager." ms.date: 07/31/2017 ms.prod: configuration-manager ms.technology: configmgr-app
+description: Share a link to an application in the Software Center in Configuration Manager. ms.date: 07/31/2017 ms.prod: configuration-manager ms.technology: configmgr-app